Modular multiscale approach to modelling high-harmonic generation in gases: High Harmonic Generation and Propagation

 \section{High Harmonic Generation and Propagation}

-Here we present the physical model of the HHG part, which consists of two main tasks: 1)~to compute all the microscopic source terms of the XUV radiation in all the points in the macroscopic volume; 2)~to sum up all the microscopic emitters to obtain the macroscopic XUV signal.
+In this section, we present the physical model underlying high-harmonic generation (HHG).
+The simulation involves two modules : 1)~the computation of the microscopic source terms of the XUV radiation at all points within the macroscopic interaction volume; 2)~the coherent sum of all microscopic emitters to obtain the macroscopic XUV signal.

-The high-harmonic generation in gases is a~non-relativistic process because too high intensity is preventing the generation~\cite{Weissenbilder2022}.
-A~quantum-mechanical approach is necessary for an accurate description as the generation process involves the interaction of electronic wavepacket with the atomic shells.
-A~suitable model is then the Schrödinger equation, which is computed on a~regular grid covering the interaction volume.
-Finally, all the emitters are integrated to obtain the far-field XUV signal.
-The details about the physical models used in our code are discussed in the following two subsections.
+HHG in gases is generally studied in the non-relativistic regime because too high intensities disrupt the generation mechanism~\cite{Weissenbilder2022}.
+An accurate description requires a~quantum-mechanical treatment, since the process involves the interaction of an electronic wave packet with the atomic potential.
+A~suitable framework is provided by the time-dependent Schrödinger equation (TDSE), which describes the dynamics of the electronic wave packet.
+The emitted fields--generated from all microscopic volumes--are then coherently integrated from the whole macroscopic medium to yield the far-field XUV response.
+The details of the respective physical models used in our code are discussed in the following two subsections.